-A director is an individual who has the responsibility of directing, managing and controlling the affairs of the company.
-The objective of the appointment of director is to determine and implement the policies, once the Company Registration is complete.
-They need to manage the business and other affairs, in accordance with the provisions of The Company Act, 2013.
+A director is an individual who has the responsibility of directing, managing, and controlling the affairs of the company.
+The objective of the appointment of the director is to determine and implement the policies, once the Company Registration is complete.
+They need to manage the business and other affairs, by the provisions of The Company Act, 2013.

-Appointment of Director is an essential part of the growth and management of the Company.
+The appointment of the Director is an essential part of the growth and management of the Company.
 This board of directors is entrusted to perform the duties and functions of a company.

 Appointment of Director is covered under Section 152 of Companies Act 2013, along with Rule 8 of the Companies (Appointment and Qualification of Directors) Rules, 2014.

 |Public Company or a Private Limited Company Registration is done as a subsidiary or associate of a Public Company.|

 |A Private Limited Company is not a subsidiary or associate of a Public Company.|

 Note: The Companies Act also permits the AoA to provide for the appointment of two-thirds of the Directors following the principle of proportional representation, if adopted in the particular company registration.

 Nominee Directors can be appointed by the Central Government or a third party, in the case of oppression or mismanagement.

 One Person Company (OPC): Minimum 1, Maximum 15